 Day 11-12 Sail Drake Passage; pass the dramatic cliffs of Cape Horn.

-Day 13 Disembark the Sea Adventurer in Ushuaia, Argentina.
+Day 13 Disembark the Ocean Diamond in Ushuaia, Argentina.

 *Flexibility is necessary for all Antarctic travel.
 This program is subject to change throughout the journey depending on ice, weather and local conditions.